Let’s Start a Movement

 I hope this blog will inspire just one person to ditch their desk or show that it is possible to travel well despite a “shitty” exchange rate.

-Bucket List: Bhutan; Iceland; Rwanda; Croatia; Poland and the Galapagos Islands
+Bucket List: Bhutan; Iceland; New Zealand; Croatia; Kenya and the Galapagos Islands